GLOBAL MARKETS-World equities fall on valuation fears, bonds gain

 * All three major Wall Street indexes fall

-* Bonds rise on safety bid (Updates with Wall Street stocks lower, changes prices)
+* Bonds rise on safety bid (Updates with close of European bonds, stocks)

 By Herbert Lash